flybywiresim/docs/docs/simbridge/troubleshooting.md

 <YOUR_COMMUNITY_FOLDER>\flybywire-externaltools-simbridge\resources\logs
 ```
 Please send us the latest logfile to the support channel on discord or on github issues if you're facing issues using the SimBridge's features.

+## Installation and Upgrade

+Sometimes the installation or the upgrade of Simbridge will fail with an Error during the [Installation](installation.md).
+This happens when Simbridge is still running in the background, even though the Installer indicates it isn't.

+Use the Windows Task Manager to stop the Simbridge process as described in the [Stopping Simbridge](autostart.md#stopping-simbridge) documentation and then run the installation or upgrade again.